taz717/WeHaveEmailAtHome/README.md

 - The client could be hacked to read the private keys stored on the client.
 - Assuming the client is the attacker, the client could overload the server with requests to prevent other clients from sending emails.
+- Assuming the client is the attacker, the client could log on multiple times with the same username to prevent other clients from logging in.

 ### How to improve security
 - The server could use encryption to store the emails on the server.
 This would